SecureDNA/tools/README.md

 ## Structure

 - `synthclient/`: tools related to synthclient
-  - `input-filters/`: tools which transform vendor-proprietary FASTA formats into the generic format accepted by `synthclient`
+  - `input-filters/`: Tools which transform vendor-proprietary FASTA formats into the generic format accepted by `synthclient`
-    - `multivendor/`: common filter for Eurofins/IDT formats
+    - `multivendor/`: A common filter for Eurofins/IDT formats
-  - `manage-exemptions/`: a tool for users who want to manage their customers' exemptions.
+  - `manage-exemptions/`: A tool for users who want to manage their customers' exemptions.
 It augments requests with 2FA OTPs.